OnroerendErfgoed/skosprovider_atramhasis/docs/source/general.rst

 Using expand()
 --------------

-The expand methods return the id's of all the concepts that are narrower concepts of a certain concept or collection.
+The expand method return the id's of all the concepts that are narrower concepts of a certain concept or collection.

 See the :meth:`skosprovider_atramhasis.providers.AtramhasisProvider.expand` method for